seenakhan/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/Lab05-Deploy-&-Monitor-a-three-tier-traditional-application-to-Azure-cloud-platform/LabExercise-1.md

 ### Task 2: Deploy an App service to another region

+In this task, you are going to deploy another app service to a different region.

+#### Pre-requisites for this task

+Complete Exercise 1 - Task 1

+#### Steps:

 1. Search for **Web Apps** on the **search** box of the **Home** page, then select **App services** from the list below.

 2. On the **App services** page, please select **+ Create**.